digitaldonkey/guru/README.md

 https://www.drupal.org/sandbox/digitaldonkey/2599668

-This is an example Theme named "digitaldonkey".
+This is an example Theme named "guru".

 **Features**